beeware/toga/docs/project/roadmap.rst

     - Cocoa: Done
     - GTK+: Gtk.TreeView with a Gtk.ListStore
     - iOS: UITableView
-* Tree: A scrollable display of heirarchical data
+* Tree: A scrollable display of hierarchical data
     - Cocoa: Done
     - GTK+: Gtk.TreeView with a Gtk.TreeStore
     - iOS: UITableView with navigation